lazy-am/zvart/README.md

 ### How to contact someone in this program

 After starting and connecting of tor (the two captions above will turn green) press `CTRL + I` .
 The link to your account will be copied to your computer's clipboard.
-You can share this link with your friends or get their link
+You can share this link with your friends.

 ### Contact creation